 - Are the superintendents I lead in control of their projects?

-- Have I provided them with what they need in order to communicate with and manage their trades?
+- Have I provided them with what they need to communicate with and manage their trades?

-- Am I holding them accountable to meeting their assigned project schedule?
+- Am I holding them accountable for meeting their assigned project schedule?

 - Am I visiting the respective superintendents’ jobsites weekly?
 And if so, what do I expect to see when I arrive?

-When adjusting your role from player to coach, it is important to remember that a coach’s job is to help people achieve a more meaningful and satisfying career, and in turn, a more successful life.
-Coaching others means looking to the future and helping them to be the best versions of themselves, while also maintaining faith in their desire to succeed.
-Coaching also involves teaching others how to manage their emotions, specifically in helping them understand that while it is normal for feel a wide array of emotions in the course of a job, it is important to take responsibility for one’s actions and not allow these feelings to negatively impact one’s work.
+When adjusting your role from player to coach, it is important to remember that a coach’s job is to help people achieve a more meaningful and satisfying career and, in turn, a more successful life.
+Coaching others means looking to the future and helping them to be the best versions of themselves while maintaining faith in their desire to succeed.
+Coaching also involves teaching others how to manage their emotions, specifically in helping them understand that while it is normal to feel a wide array of emotions in the course of a job, it is important to take responsibility for one’s actions and not allow these feelings to negatively impact one’s work.

 As the coach, it is important to earn the respect of the people you are leading, and one recurring opportunity to achieve this occurs quite frequently.

-Oftentimes a project team member or sub-contractor with a complaint will bypass the normal chain of command to communicate with the Corporate General Superintendent directly.
-If a worker approaches you in these circumstances, you should inquire as to whether he has addressed the issue with hissupervisor.
+Often a project team member or sub-contractor with a complaint will bypass the normal chain of command to communicate with the corporate general superintendent directly.
+If a worker approaches you in these circumstances, you should inquire as to whether he has addressed the issue with his supervisor.
 Even if he has, it would be best to invite his immediate supervisor into the conversation before allowing the complaint to progress.
 You should also empower the direct supervisor to lead the conversation and mediate between him and the complainant only if the discussion goes in a negative direction.

-While this may be more difficult and time-consuming at first, particularly when Superintendents are especially inclined to desire rapid and conclusive results, it is nonetheless important tofind out what you don’t know about the situation.
-If you canrestrain yourself from interfering with the project superintendent’s communication and decisions, you will achieve the respect from your team that will accelerate your own career.
+While this may be more difficult and time-consuming at first, particularly when superintendents are especially inclined to desire rapid and conclusive results, it is nonetheless important to find out what you don’t know about the situation.
+If you can restrain yourself from interfering with the project superintendent’s communication and decisions, you will achieve respect from your team, which will accelerate your own career.
 The performance of your team will speak volumes about your leadership.

-Don’t pick favorites, especially with those who are your friendsor family.
-In the construction industry, it is not uncommon to be related to some of your subordinates, or to have a friendship with them dating back many years.
-In some cases, a subordinate may have at one point been your supervisor.
-Nevertheless, you need to avoid showing favoritism, and hold everyone accountable equally.
+Don’t pick favorites, especially with those who are your friends or family.
+In the construction industry, it is not uncommon to be related to some of your subordinates or have a friendship with them dating back many years.
+In some cases, a subordinate may have, at one point, been your supervisor.
+Nevertheless, you need to avoid showing favoritism and hold everyone accountable equally.

 Spend time off the jobsite with your subordinates to get to know each of them personally.
 Even something as small as lunch or coffee off-site once a week for an hour will help develop the relationship.

 Confidence must be earned.
-Don’t assume that because you have a title your team will automatically have confidence in you.
-You must have the mindset of constantly improving yourself so that you can improve the team.
-You should always maintain at least three personal and professional development goals in order to keep yourself disciplined in this regard.
+Don’t assume that because you have a title, your team will automatically have confidence in you.
+You must have the mindset of constantly improving yourself so you can improve the team.
+You should always maintain at least three personal and professional development goals to keep yourself disciplined in this regard.

 Communicate your expectations and set forth specific and attainable goals for your team.
-As the goals are reached, make sure to acknowledge the accomplishment of your team.
+As the goals are reached, be sure to acknowledge the accomplishments of your team.

-Provide support by understanding and granting your people what they need in order to be successful.
+Provide support by understanding and granting your people what they need to be successful.
 You will learn what they need by establishing good communication and trust.

 A title is not in itself evidence of success.
-The real proof for that comes when your team members achieve goals they would never achieve on their own, as a result of your efforts and coaching.
+The real proof comes when your team members achieve goals they would never achieve on their own as a result of your efforts and coaching.